-This feature is used in conjunction with the 'Art-Net Trap-and-Convert to sACN', which is set from the Port Configuration menu.
+This feature is used in conjunction with the 'Broadcast Art-Net Trap-and-Convert to sACN', which is set from the Port Configuration menu.
+This feature does not affect unicast Art-Net packets.

-The broadcast Art-Net protocol uses two hexadecimal numbers, a 'subnet' and a 'universe', to define its DMX universe numbering.
+The Art-Net protocol uses two hexadecimal numbers, a 'subnet' and a 'universe', to define its DMX universe numbering.
 Numbering is usually shown as # - # and the valid range is from 0 - 0 (zero-zero) to F- F.